 In this article, native Scot and friend Katie MacLeod-English, who runs the travel blog Stories My Suitcase Could Tell, and I will help you figure out what to pack for Scotland.
 Whether you’re traveling to Scotland in July or September, use this Scotland packing list to prepare.

 Let’s start with a basic list of what to pack for Scotland, year-round, before getting into the nuances of Scottish seasons.

+First off, you will want to be as comfortable as possible.
+Any trip to Scotland will likely involve lots of walking, trains, and buses.
 Not to mention, Scotland and the UK at large are notorious for awkward urban planning.
 Imagine rolling a suitcase on cobble stones and thin sidewalks while trying to find your hotel or Airbnb.

 Spoiler alert: It’s hell.

 Choose a carry on sized travel backpack that’s easy to maneuver and easy to pack and unpack.
 The Outbreaker Backpack is a great pick for a Scottish trip.
 It opens like a suitcase so you can see everything you packed instead of having to dump your entire bag out just to find that one clean pair of socks.
 Its hip belt transfers up to 80% of the weight of your backpack to your hips, saving your shoulders.
 Plus, it’s made out of waterproof sailcloth — so if you’re caught in the rain (and that’s likely), you’ll be fine.

 Ideally, this would be 1-2 long-sleeve t-shirts and 2 short sleeve t-shirts or tanks for layering, depending on the season (more on that in a bit).
 If you don’t already have a favorite t-shirt, check out our list of the best travel t-shirts.